Alden G. Barber

-Alden G. Barber (March 1, 1919 – January 17, 2003, in Sacramento, California) was a long-serving professional Scouter for the Boy Scouts of America, and served as the fifth Chief Scout Executive of the BSA from 1967 to 1976.
+Alden G. Barber (March 1, 1919 – January 17, 2003) was a long-serving professional Scouter for the Boy Scouts of America, and served as the fifth Chief Scout Executive of the BSA from 1967 to 1976.
 He served during the peak membership years of the BSA, and was instrumental in modernizing the BSA program, particularly the Boy Scout program for boys ages 11 to 17.

 Early life

 Alden G. Barber was born in 1919 in Chico, California.
 He became a Boy Scout at age 12 in 1931 in Chico, California.
 He attained the rank of Eagle Scout.
 In 1935, he graduated from Chico High School.
 Barber then attended Chico State College (now California State University, Chico) and majored in science and English.

 Personal life

-Barber and his wife Mitzi Lee Barber had three daughters and one son: Sharon, Susan, Maryann and Mark.
+Barber and his wife Mitzi Lee Barber had three daughters and one son: Sharon, Susan, Maryann, and Mark.